andrewmcaleavey/ReliableTrendIndex/README.md

 <img src="man/figures/README-unnamed-chunk-10-1.png" width="100%" />

-Notice that the trend line is going up, and the 95% CI for the trend does not include a flat line.
-Therefore the RTI suggests zero change is unlikely.
+Notice that the trend line is going up, and the 95% CI for the RTI (shaded region) is more precise than the 95% CI for individual observations (error bars), which is what the RCI on its own does.

 ## Analysis of complete data sets